Active Server Node

 The following steps describe the active server switch:

-- Log on to two servers.
-The Microservice Palette and Microservice Repository display the microservices present in the server to which you have logged in recently (Enterprise Server_1 in this case).
+- Login into the two servers.
+The Micro Service Palette and Micro Service Repository shows the microservices present in the server to which you have logged in recently (Enterprise Server_1 in this case).
 Create some event processes in Enterprise Server_1, and keep the created event process editors open.

 Figure 2: Active Enterprise Server

 - Now try to perform any action, say Open an Event Process on the inactive server (that is EnterpriseServer in this scenario).
 A confirmation dialog box is shown saying that the action requires the active server switch.

 Figure 3: Switch Active Server

 - Clicking the OK button, the editors related to Enterprise Server_1 will be closed and the editors corresponding to Enterprise Server will be opened.
 Also the Service Palette and Micro Service Repository show the microservices present in the Enterprise Server.
 The Active server can be identified by the color green.